 Welcome to the final week of a three-part series looking at nutraceuticals.
-Week one can be found here.
-Week two can be found here.
 Nutraceuticals are ‘foods that contain health-giving additives and medicinal benefits’.
 In other words, regular food you can add to meals and snacks that help boost metabolism, suppress appetite and reduce inflammation.
 Watch this week’s live episode above.

 This week, we’re looking at foods and spices known for their ability to reduce inflammation.
 What’s a thought that pops into your head when you think of inflammation?
 Is it a specific diagnosis?
 Maybe an area of your body that is sore?
 Let me know!
 There are so many signs of inflammation that people don’t understand are connected.
 How we sleep, how we think, our energy levels, food cravings, digestive issues, aches and pains, and our moods all are affected by inflammation.
 The higher the levels of inflammation in the body, the worse these conditions will be.